-When the stone breaks free and begins to move down the ureter (the narrow tube joining the kidney to the bladder) it often causes sharp back and side pain, often with nausea and vomiting.
+When the stone breaks free and starts to move down the ureter (the narrow tube joining the kidney to the bladder) it often causes sharp, severe back and side pain, often with nausea and vomiting.
 When the stone reaches the bladder, the pain stops.
 Once in your bladder, the kidney stone may pass through the urethra (urinary opening) while you are urinating (which may cause pain to start again).
 Or, it may break into such small fragments that you don’t notice it passing.

 Your kidney stone is still inside the kidney.
 There is no way to predict how long it will be before it breaks free and causes any symptoms.
 Most stones will pass on their own within a few hours to a few days (sometimes longer).
 You may notice a red, pink, or brown color to your urine.
 This is normal while passing a kidney stone.
 A large stone may not pass on its own and may require special procedures to remove it.
-These procedures include lithotripsy, which uses ultrasound waves to break up the stone; ureteroscopy, which pushes a thin, basket-like instrument through the urethra and bladder and into the ureter to pull out the stone; and various types of direct surgery through the skin.
+These procedures include:

 Drink plenty of fluids.
 This increases urine flow and reduces the risk of further stone formation.
 Healthy adults (no heart/liver/kidney disease) who have had a kidney stone should drink 12, 8-ounce glasses of fluids per day.
 Most of this should be water.
 The goal is to produce 1.5 to 2 quarts of almost colorless urine per 24 hours.